Martyrius Monastery

 The Monastery of Saint Martyrius is the biggest monastery built in the Judean Desert in the Byzantine Period.
-Covering an area of 2.5 acres, this monastery once housed hundred of monks.
+Covering an area of 2.5 acres, this monastery once housed hundreds of monks.
 It demonstrates best the flourishing of Judean Desert monasticism in antiquity.

 History of Martyrius Monastery

-Martyrius was born in Cappadocia (in today’s Turkey).
-In 457 CE he joined the Monastery of Saint Euthymius, but at some point he settled in an isolated cave, living as a hermit.
-Monks that joined him developed the site into a monastery that would be named after him.
-Martyrius himself left the monastery to serve as a priest in the Holy Sepulchre.
-Eventually he became the Patriarch of Jerusalem.
-The monastery was attacked in the Persian invasion in 614 CE.
-After the Muslim conquest of the Holy land (636-640 CE) the monastery was abandoned, and never settled again.
-The monastery’s remains was excavated in the 1980s when the state of Israel built a neighborhood in the area (Ma’ale Adumim).
-The complex is almost square in shape.
-Its walls and gate attest to the protection measurements the monks had to take.
-The mosaic floors of the monastery’s dinning hall and church are still intact.
-The monastery also operated a pilgrims’ hostel, as it is along the road from Jerusalem to Jesus’ Baptism site and Mount Nebo.
+Martyrius was a native of Cappadocia, in today’s Turkey.
+In 457 AD, he joined the Monastery of Saint Euthymius, but at some point, he settled in an isolated cave, living as a hermit.
+Monks that joined him developed the site into a monastery named after him.
+Martyrius left the monastery to serve as a priest in the Holy Sepulchre.
+Eventually, he became the Patriarch of Jerusalem.
+The Persians attacked and destroyed the monastery in 614 AD, but its final abandonment was after the Muslim conquest of the Holy Land (640 AD).

-Touring Monastery of Martyrius
+Touring the Monastery of Martyrius

-Today the Monastery is in the heart of Ma’ale Adumim, a suburb east of Jerusalem.
+Today, the Monastery is in the heart of Ma’ale Adumim, a suburb east of Jerusalem.
 Visiting it must be pre-arranged with Israel’s National Parks Authority.
 Some of its finds are on display in the Museum in the Good Samaritan Inn.

 Points of Interest in the Area